canjs/can-stream/docs/tostream.md

-@function can-stream-kefir.toStream toStream
+@function can-stream.toStream toStream
-@parent can-stream-kefir.fns
+@parent can-stream.fns

 @description Provides a shorthand for creating a stream from observable objects, properties and